konsumer/graphql2props/README.md

 npx graphql2props schema.graphql > props.js
 ```

-You might have to tune the output a bit (custom scalars aren't supported, for example.) but you can use the pros like this:
+You might have to tune the output a bit (custom scalars aren't supported, for example.) but you can use the props like this:

 ```js
 import React from 'react'